udacity/CppND-Capstone-Snake-Game/README.md

 4. Run it: `./SnakeGame`.

 ## New Features Added
 **12/02/2024** - Added a leaderboard.
 The leaderboard is saved to a text file.
 The leaderboard is displayed at the end of the game.
 The leaderboard is sorted by the highest score.
 The leaderboard is limited to the top 10 scores.

-**13/02/2024** - To meet the concurrency requirement, I used a thread to load the leaderboard from a file in the background.
+The leaderboard is initialised using `std::async` in case the file to load is very large.

+**18/02/2024** - To meet the concurrency requirement, I've implemented a second food that exists for a specified time.
+The food is "bad", rendered as a red square and disappears after 10s.
+A thread is required so that a timing loop can run without blocking the main thread of execution.

 ## Feature Ideas

-- Render the snake and food on different threads.
-- Use threads to manage the game loop.
+- **Make the game look better**:
+  - Add a background image.
+  - Add a game over screen.
-- Have a dialog at to start a new game.
+  - Add a start screen.
-- Allow players to enter their names and save their high scores to a text file.
+  - Add a pause screen.
+  - Add a settings screen.
+  - Add a game over sound.
+  - Add a sound when the snake eats food.
+  - Add a sound when the snake dies.
+  - Add a sound when the snake moves.
+  - Add a sound when the snake changes direction.
+  - Add a sound when the snake speeds up.
+  - Add a sound when the snake slows down
   - Add a graphical leaderboard at the end of the game.
-- Add fixed and moving obstacles to the game:
-  - Implement a hard barrier temporarily.
-- Add different types of food to the game:
+  - Render items with sprites instead of squares.
+- **Explore software design ideas**:
+  - Manage the snake and food on different threads.
   - Have a parent class to track all consummables.
   - Have each consumable managed by it's own thread.
 Aim to understand the benefits of just using a loop.
+- **Add new mechanics to the game**:
   - A consumable with a message queue to decide when to draw a new consumable/change the state of a consumable for the renderer e.g. food that becomes a barrier.
   - A consumable that makes the snake go into "ghost" mode temporarily.
-  - A consumable linked to another consumable that becomes.
-  - A consumable that renders a sprite image.
+  - A consumable that goes bad/mouldy and reduces a player's score.
   - A moving consumable.
+  - A consumable that behaves as a barrier
+  - A consumable that implement a hard barrier around the games's border temporarily.
+- **Functionality Improvements**:
-- Allow players to select game settings
-  - Set the intial speed of the snake.
+  - Allow players to select game settings e.g. the intial speed of the snake.
-  - Add a starting dialogue.
   - Add another snake to the game that is controlled by the computer using the A* search algorithm.
   - Add two player mode.
   - Add replay functionality to the game, storing the game state at each frame (or ever n frames) and then replaying the game from the start.
 Admittedly, you could just record the snakes's position and the food's position and then replay the game from the start.
-- Try adding a food and a snake thread to manage the game's state.

 	-
 ## Project Rubric

 ### README (All Rubric Points REQUIRED)